-Older people also face developmental challenges with emotional consequences such as retirement, loss of status, reduced physical and mental abilities, losses of family and friends, and the inevitability of death.
-Older people with mental health challenges inevitably face physical and social challenges and have a broad range of needs in order to pursue positive aging.
+Older people also face inevitable life challenges with emotional consequences such as disability, retirement, loss of status, reduced physical and mental abilities, losses of family and friends, and the inevitability of death.
+Older people with mental health challenges face these challenges with diminished resources and have to work harder to age well.

-Older people with mental health or substance use problems are not yet a public policy priority.
-In addition, because their needs usually overlap the mental health, substance use, general health, and aging services systems, they often fall between the cracks.
+Older people with mental health or substance use problems are not yet a public policy priority, and MHA is only beginning to tear down this silo by recognizing the extent to which cognitive health as an essential aspect of mental health.
+In addition, because their needs usually overlap the mental health, substance abuse, general health, and aging services systems, the mental health concerns of elders often fall between the cracks.
 Specialized mental health and substance use services have not secured the resources necessary to provide appropriate care and treatment for older people.
 The general shift in mental health policy towards evidence-based, individual-centered care, consumer empowerment and recovery has not been reflected in improved services for older people.
-The generalist services that are the main source of care and treatment for older people with mental illnesses and substance use disorders rarely identify the particular needs and interests of this group.
+The primary and institutional care services that are the main source of care and treatment for older people with mental illnesses and substance use disorders rarely identify the particular needs and interests of this group.
 There is a widespread failure to integrate the aging, mental health and substance use treatment systems.
-A review of the evidence base found the greatest support for community-based, multidisciplinary, geriatric mental health treatment teams.(17) But little of that is happening, yet.
+A literature review shows the greatest support for community-based, multidisciplinary, geriatric mental health treatment teams.[xiii]
+But little of that is happening, yet.

-Effective Services for Older People.(20) Evidence-based health care should be the foundation for building exemplary care tailored to needs of our aging population.
+Effective Services for Older People.[xiv]
+Evidence-based health care should be the foundation for building exemplary care tailored to needs of our aging population.
 Evidence-based health care:

 - supports flexible and individualized care based on individuals’ unique needs, histories and other factors, and does not dictate “one-size-fits-all” treatment;

-- develops research that should be widely disseminated and vetted by consumers as well as researchers;
+- develops research that is widely disseminated and vetted by advocates and people in treatment as well as researchers;

 - develops research that appropriately represents all major cultural and linguistic groups so that group differences can be understood and addressed;

-- emphasizes safety and consumer recovery as the overarching goals; and
+- emphasizes safety and quality of life as the overarching goals; and

-- supports clinician and consumer-informed decision-making as the principal determinant of care
+- supports informed decision-making and positive aging as the principal determinants of care.

 - outreach services, including community education and training, prevention and early intervention efforts, and screening and early identification;